 Why Is Milk Bad For Cats?
 Are They Lactose Intolerant?

 It’s not bad for all cats or when served on rare occasions.
-Rare meaning NOT as a substitute for water on a daily basis!
+Rare meaning NOT as a substitute for your cat’s daily water.

-Most cats are rather lactose intolerant.
-This means that cats lack the lactase enzyme which helps them break down the lactose found in milk and other dairy products such as cheese and butter.
+Most cats are at least somewhat lactose intolerant.
+This means they often lack the needed lactase enzymes that help them break down the lactose found in milk and other dairy products such as cheese and butter.

-A lactose intolerant cat cannot digest the lactose properly.
-This results in a number of complications and symptoms, including:
+A lactose-intolerant cat cannot digest lactose properly.
+As such, drinking milk can result in complications and symptoms, including: